ipatalas/ngComponentUtility/README.md

 Finnaly it's here!
 A feature I've been waiting for long but never had time to implement :)

 You can now use `Find All References` feature of vscode to navigate through usages of particular components.
-It works in all component parts: html template, controller and component itself.
-Unfortunately currently it only works with usages found by `ngComponents.htmlGlobs` setting which should be the vast majority of components unless you use inline templates heavily which I stronly discourage to do :)
+It works in all component parts: html template, controller and component itself. ~~Unfortunately currently it only works with usages found by `ngComponents.htmlGlobs` setting which should be the vast majority of components unless you use inline templates heavily which I stronly discourage to do :)~~
-However there are places which do not require separate template files because they are too small, ie. angular-ui-router state definitions which possibly only contain oneliners with specific component.
-Those usages won't be found... yet :) It's planned for next version.
+However there are places which do not require separate template files because they are too small, ie. angular-ui-router state definitions which possibly only contain oneliners with specific component. ~~Those usages won't be found... yet :) It's planned for next version.~~ (implemented in 0.5.1)

 In HTML template cursor has to be focused on component name, not the binding or the inner html of the component for this to work: